The federal government has created some programs to help businesses and their employees during the COVID-19 crisis.

 Navigating the FFCRA

 Signed into law on March 18, 2020, the Families First Coronavirus Response Act temporarily mandates covered employers to provide eligible employees with paid sick leave and paid family and medical leave for certain qualifying reasons related to COVID-19.
 The FFCRA allows employers to claim payroll tax credits to cover the cost of this required leave.
-The FFCRA is effective April 1 and expires December 31, 2020.
+The FFCRA was mandated effective April 1,2020 through December 31, 2020 at which point it became an optional credit.
+Under the American Rescue Plan of March 2021, the optional FFCRA has been extended through September 30, 2021.

 Learn more about scheduling FFCRA leave in Justworks and claiming related tax credits.